Getting Started

 📘 Note: The “noise” key must be filled with a json with noise instructions supported by the chosen simulator.

-Important: Several qraise commands can be executed one after another to raise as many QPUs as desired, each one having its own configuration, independently of the previous ones.
-The getQPUs() method presented in the section below will collect all the raised QPUs.
+qraisecommands can be executed one after another to raise as many QPUs as desired, each one having its own configuration, independently of the previous ones.
+Theget_QPUs()method presented in the section below will collect all the raised QPUs.

 2. Python Program Example

 Once the QPUs are raised, they are ready to execute any quantum circuit.
-The following script shows a basic workflow.
+The following script shows a basic workflow to run a circuit on a single QPU.

 ⚠️ Warning: To execute the following python example it is needed to load the Qiskit module: